avolu/GLM-BCI/README.md

 **.../lit rev data**

-- the data and function for generating the pie-charts in the paper.
+- the data and function for generating the pie-charts in the paper

 **.../main**